-Measuring customer satisfaction is not as straightforward as, say, measuring your revenue.
-That’s why your questions need to be carefully designed.
-Avoid questions that can be interpreted in different ways and stick to hard facts.
+Measuring client satisfaction is not as straightforward as, say, measuring your revenue.
+That’s why your customer satisfaction survey questions need to be carefully designed.
+Avoid survey questions that can be interpreted in different ways and stick to hard facts.
 Ask demographic survey questions which don’t make people press the big X button.
 Scale questions are great because the data can be easily compared.
 Avoid bias—pay close attention that the language on one side of the scale matches the other (extremely dissatisfied—extremely satisfied).
 Show, don’t tell—if you can use images instead of text, do it.
 Lastly, people like to know how long something’s going to take—it’s a survey, not a novel.
 Good news on that front—typeforms come with a handy progress bar as default.